-Header images courtesy of Hong Kong Dog Rescue (via Facebook)
+Header image courtesy of Hong Kong Dog Rescue (HKDR) (via Facebook)

-If you yourself are thinking about getting a companion animal, you, too, may also want to consider adopting from a non-profit organisation before hitting the pet shops.
-Not only do you help sustain charities by adopting from their shelter, but they are also run by animal welfare advocates who are experienced in matching the right rescue animal to you and your lifestyle to ensure a long-lasting and harmonious relationship.
+If you are thinking about getting a companion animal, you may want to consider adopting from a non-profit organisation before hitting the pet shops.
+Not only do you help sustain animal rescue charities by adopting from their shelter, but the animal welfare advocates who work at these organisations are experienced in matching the right rescue animal to you and your lifestyle to ensure a long-lasting and harmonious relationship.

-It may be a bit difficult at first—many of these animals were abandoned, mistreated, or abused, and may take some tender loving care, training, and attention to rehabilitate back into society and regain their trust.
+It may be a bit difficult at first—many of these animals were abandoned, mistreated, or abused, and it can take time, training, and attention to rehabilitate them back into society and regain their trust.
 Or it may not be difficult at all, and your wonderful new friend fits right into your family and routine.
 Either way, an animal is for life, so be aware when welcoming a pet into your life and only do so if you can commit and see it through.
 If you can, the benefits to both you and your pet far outweigh the cost.
 Here are some of the top pet adoption organisations in Hong Kong where you may meet your “pawtner in crime.”

-Based out of a small shelter in Sai Kung, director Catherine Lumsden does the utmost to provide the best care to all of their rescue dogs until they have been rehomed.
-To visit Catherine’s Puppies, the shelter is open daily from 11 am to 4 pm, and you may visit their website or Instagram account, where puppies that need a home are featured daily.
+Based out of a small shelter in Sai Kung, director Catherine Lumsden does the utmost to provide the best care to all of her rescue dogs until they have been rehomed.
+To visit Catherine’s Puppies, the shelter is open daily from 11 am to 4 pm, and you may visit the website or Instagram account, where puppies that need a home are featured daily.

 Catherine’s Puppies, Ho Chung, Sai Kung | (+852) 6799 7530

-LAP, established 18 years ago, initially ran as a foster network without kennels or staff, with the aim to find homes for abandoned and neglected companion animals in Hong Kong.
-Since then, LAP has expanded, and you may now visit their rescue cats at their cat adoption centre in Sai Ying Pun, and their dog adoption centre in Tsuen Wan.
-Regular adoption days are also held every Sunday at Private i’s Concept Store in Causeway Bay, where you may get the chance to meet the animals in person and interact with them to discover whether an animal is the right fit for you and your home.
+LAP initially ran as a foster network without kennels or staff, with the aim to find homes for abandoned and neglected companion animals in Hong Kong.
+Today, LAP has expanded and you may now visit the cat adoption centre in Sai Ying Pun and the dog adoption centre in Tsuen Wan.
+Check out its Facebook and Instagram accounts, where LAP announces adoption days and you may get the chance to meet the animals in person and interact with them to discover whether an animal is the right fit for you and your home.

-Home to 113 rescue dogs, and quickly becoming recognised for rescuing, and rehabilitating, many mistreated and abandoned dogs—the shelter largely relies on the generous donations of the public to meet their monthly operational cost of $150,000.
-Their most well-known rescue case was of a dog that was left stranded out to sea on a fishing boat during one of Hong Kong’s worst typhoons back in August 2018, which launched a petition calling for tougher animal welfare laws.
-The dog, who has since been named Tyson, now enjoys life at the shelter with his two kennel mates and is cared for by the wonderful and committed volunteers.
-To visit or help more dogs like Tyson, you may volunteer, donate or (even better) adopt, by visiting the sites below.
+Home to more than 100 rescue dogs and quickly becoming recognised for rescuing and rehabilitating many mistreated and abandoned dogs, the Sai Kung Stray Friends Foundation largely relies on the donations of the public to meet its monthly operational costs.
+Its most well-known rescue case was that of a dog who was left stranded at sea on a fishing boat during one of Hong Kong’s worst typhoons in August 2018, which launched a petition calling for tougher animal welfare laws.
+Volunteer, donate, or adopt by visiting the site below.

 Sai Kung Stray Friends Foundation, 151 Tai Lam Wu, Sai Kung | (+852) 6012 8559

-The SPCA needs no introduction, as they have been rescuing and rehoming a range of animals since 1903, from hamsters, guinea pigs, cats and dogs to terrapins, lizards, and birds.
-They are the first charity in Hong Kong to deal with all aspects of animal welfare.
-With only 1 percent of funds coming from the government, the large majority comes from the generosity of the general public, which helps fund many of their services, such as their veterinary clinic, rescue team, law enforcement and homing services.
-To find out more about SPCA and their various projects across Hong Kong, visit their website.
+The SPCA needs no introduction, as this organisation has been rescuing and rehoming a range of animals since 1903, including hamsters, guinea pigs, cats, dogs, terrapins, lizards, and birds.
+SPCA is the first charity in Hong Kong to deal with all aspects of animal welfare, but with only one percent of funds coming from the government, the large majority of support stems from the generosity of the general public, which helps fund its services, such as the veterinary clinic, rescue team, law enforcement and homing services.

-TAILS (Team for Animals in Lantau South) is an animal welfare society run by volunteers who aim to serve as the main point of contact to provide safety and care for animals on Lantau and beyond.
-TAILS offer a foster and adoption programme to help nurture and provide treatment to animals who have been surrendered, abandoned, neglected, abused, or injured.
-Adoption days are mostly held in Mui Wo at China Bear and once a month in Quarry Bay, so be sure to follow them on social media for the latest updates.
+TAILS (Team for Animals in Lantau South) is an animal welfare society run by volunteers which aims to serve as the main point of contact to provide safety and care for animals on Lantau and beyond.
+It offers a foster and adoption programme to help nurture and provide treatment to animals who have been surrendered, abandoned, neglected, abused, or injured.
+Go ahead and fill out the online questionnaire so TAILS can match you up with the best-suited dog or cat for you, whether you are looking to adopt or foster an animal.

-Villa Kunterbunt—meaning “House of Variety” in German—rescues and re-homes dogs and puppies of all breeds and ages.
-You can meet your animal of interest at their adoption days, held at Discovery Bay Plaza every Saturday from 3 pm to 6 pm, or WhatsApp Ivy on (+852) 6072 2140 for adoption enquiries.
-For more updates on their cute rescues, visit their Facebook page or Instagram.
+Villa Kunterbunt—meaning “House of Variety” in German—rescues and rehomes dogs and puppies of all breeds and ages.
+You can call or WhatsApp Okka Scherer at (+852) 9544 9181 for adoption enquiries.
+If you’re looking to spend money on a good cause, Villa Kunterbunt regularly hosts fundraisers to sustain operations and pay for its rescues’ medical bills.
+For more updates on its cute adoptees, visit the Facebook page or Instagram.

-You might know Whiskers N Paws as a one-stop-shop for all of your pet supply needs, but they are no strangers to adoption, housing rescue dogs and cats in-store.
-They also host HKDR’s Adoption Day every Sunday from 2 pm to 5 pm.
-Now, to create a solution to the 2,000 small animals in need of adoption each year, Whiskers N Paws has launched a Small Animal Adoption Space in partnership with SPCA!
-You can now visit and adopt small animals (such as hamsters, guinea pigs, and rabbits) at the pet superstore, and pick up a few special treats and necessities for your new adoptee, too!
+You might know Whiskers N Paws as an emporium for all of your pet supply needs, but the shop also houses rescue dogs and cats for adoption.
+Hong Kong Dog Rescue’s adoption day takes place at Whiskers N Paws every Sunday from 2 pm to 4 pm, and the shop partners with LAP for rehoming cats and with SPCA to rehome small animals!
+You can now visit and adopt cats, dogs, and small animals (such as hamsters, guinea pigs, and rabbits) at the pet superstore, and pick up a few special treats and supplies for your new adoptee, too.